Hvar

 From Greek Colony to Venetian Jewel

 Hvar's story begins in ancient times when the Greeks founded the colony of Pharos (modern-day Stari Grad) in the 4th century BC, making it one of the oldest settlements in Croatia.
-The island's strategic position in the Adriatic turned it into a key maritime and trade center under various rulers — from the Romans to Byzantines and Venetians.
+The island's strategic position in the Adriatic turned it into a key maritime and trade centre under various rulers — from the Romans to Byzantines and Venetians.

 During Venetian rule (15th–18th centuries), Hvar flourished as a cultural and naval hub.
 Its port became one of the most important along the Dalmatian coast, while artists and architects left behind magnificent buildings that still define the island's look today.

-A Center of Culture and Heritage
+A Centre of Culture and Heritage

 Today, Hvar harmoniously blends its noble past with a modern flair, drawing travellers from around the world while preserving its authentic island character.